|January 11, 1853 - John Ericsson, designer of the

 October 9, 1855 - The Shuttle Sewing Machine and its machine motor are patented by Isaac M. Singer, improving the development of the sewing machine.

 |April 5, 1856 - Booker T. Washington was born in

-on a tobacco farm in Franklin County, Virginia, and would later emerge
+tobacco farm in Franklin County, Virginia, and would later emerge as

 May 21, 1856 - Pro-slavery forces under Sheriff Samuel J. Jones burn the Free-State Hotel and destroy two anti-slavery newspapers and other businesses in Lawrence, Kansas.
 Three days later, the Pottowatomie Massacre occurs in Franklin County, Kansas when followers of abolitionist John Brown kill five homesteaders.